jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Frontline:** The point of contact between a tool and the problem.
 Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings.
 People on the frontline work no Main Street with jobs that solve specific problems with a demonstrable skillset.

 **Hierarchy**: A power structure that manages every tool’s use by society.
-Kings and queens with the keys to the castle, for example.
+Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster, for example.
 As hierarchies grow larger, the bigger its authority gets, but also the more detached it gets from the frontline.
 People in the regime have titles like prince and executive, baron, and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.

 **The story of civilization**: The invention of new technology and the creation of new tools to overcome the most recent frontline problems.
 Civilization develops in technological ages; as new tools are adopted, they topple the hierarchies based on the tools of the prior age.
 We use tools to evolve.

 **Protagonists**: People who invent, spread, and use new technology and new tools for the greater good.
 Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly and collectively improves life on Earth.
 I call them this world’s Jedi knights.
 We call their leaders trailblazers who often skirt the rules; Galileo, Nikola Tesla, Jay Last, Michael S. Hart, BIll Gates, Steve Jobs, Linus Torvalds, and Elon Musk are among their number.

 **Antagonists**: People who selfishly resist new tools to defend their wealth, power, and prestige atop a hierarchy.
 Antagonists usually manage companies or institutions based on dated technologies and think that working on the frontline is beneath them.
-They work to control the rule book, so they can hide behind it.
+They work to control the rulebook, so they can hide behind it.
 We don’t often individually identify them.
 I coined the term "Darth Blockbuster" so we can.

 **Extras**: Everybody in the middle of a battle between antagonists and protagonists.
 Because they have no direct loyalty to either side or their tools, extras can pick winners and losers.
 Usually, extras are in the middle class, not so poor as to be desperate, but not so powerful that they want to keep the world the same.
 Sadly, extras don’t realize their power.
 When they do, they become player gods.

-**The Death Star**: The rule book when it’s controlled by Darth Blockbuster.
+**The Death Star**: The rulebook when it’s controlled by Darth Blockbuster.
 Today it exists inside countless regulations, agreements, contracts, laws, and manuals that prevent new digital tools being used by people.
 The Death Star works to keep the Industrial Age alive.

 **Techvolution**: A new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by turning extras into players gods who have the right and duty to decide when society should upgrade our tools.

-**The Life Star**: A rule book based on Techvolution, governed by human technological adaption and natural selection that makes sure humanity never stalls when upgrading to the next technological age.
+**The Life Star**: A rulebook based on Techvolution, governed by human technological adaption and natural selection that makes sure humanity never stalls when upgrading to the next technological age.

 **Plot**: Getting the extras to step up, become player gods, replace their ruling philosophy, and establish the Computer Age.